richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 ### Inclusion and exclusion criteria

 Studies will be screened according to the criteria outlined below:

-• Inclusion criteria:
+ * Inclusion criteria:
-o Study design – systematic reviews or meta-analyses that include animal studies, either as a review limited to animal studies or one which includes them alongside other study types.
+   * Study design – systematic reviews or meta-analyses that include animal studies, either as a review limited to animal studies or one which includes them alongside other study types.

-o Animal models – systematic reviews or meta-analyses which include studies investigating a genetic animal model based on at least one of the 102 ASD-related genes identified by Satterstrom et al. (2020).
+   * Animal models – systematic reviews or meta-analyses which include studies investigating a genetic animal model based on at least one of the 102 ASD-related genes identified by Satterstrom et al. (2020).

-o Other criteria – conference abstracts and preprints.
+   * Other criteria – conference abstracts and preprints.

-• Exclusion criteria:
+ * Exclusion criteria:
-o Study design – systematic reviews of meta-analyses which do not include animal studies, or systematic reviews which do not search at least two bibliographic databases.
+   * Study design – systematic reviews of meta-analyses which do not include animal studies, or systematic reviews which do not search at least two bibliographic databases [richelbilderbeek: I would enjoy to hear why this is an exclusion criterium].
 Other publication types such as non-systematic reviews, letters, editorials, or opinion pieces.

-o Animal models – systematic reviews or meta-analyses which do not include animal models, or where the animals are not models of at least one of the 102 genes identified by Satterstrom et al., (2020).
+   * Animal models – systematic reviews or meta-analyses which do not include animal models, or where the animals are not models of at least one of the 102 genes identified by Satterstrom et al., (2020).

-o Other criteria – publications where we cannot access the full-text.
+   * Other criteria – publications where we cannot access the full-text.

 We will place no restriction on publication date or language.

 ## Data extraction

 Two independent reviewers will conduct data extraction.
 Discrepancies between reviewer decisions will be reconciled by a third independent reviewer.
 We will carry out data extraction using the SyRF platform, and will collect the following information:
-• Bibliographic data
+ * Bibliographic data
-• Systematic review aims and research question
+ * Systematic review aims and research question
-• Reporting quality
+ * Reporting quality

 ## Bibliographic data

 We will extract names of first authors, year of publication, title, and DOI of each included study.

-###Systematic review aims and research question
+### Systematic review aims and research question

 To understand the purpose and scope of each included systematic review, we will extract the aim of each systematic review and the primary research question each review seeks to ask.
 Additionally, we will extract:

-• Whether the review only included animal studies, or also included clinical or in vitro studies
+ * Whether the review only included animal studies, or also included clinical or in vitro studies
-• Which animal models the review included
+ * Which animal models the review included
-• The total number of studies included in the systematic review
+ * The total number of studies included in the systematic review
-• The total number of studies investigating relevant animal models
+ * The total number of studies investigating relevant animal models

 ## Reporting quality